RattusProtocol/RattusProtocol/README.md

 ## 🧬 Overview

-RMP is a sophisticated laboratory simulation platform that explores the effects of various sci-fi compounds on experimental rat subjects.
+RATTUS PROTOCOL is a sophisticated laboratory simulation platform that explores the effects of various sci-fi compounds on experimental rat subjects.
 The project combines real-time market data with genetic mutations, quantum analysis, and behavioral patterns.

 ### Key Features